boegel/easybuild-wiki/Development-guide.md

 Some software can only be configured by setting some environment variables.
 Use the `easybuild.tools.environment` module for this.
 This will set environment variables, and keep track of them in between steps, so you have more information what happened when whilst debugging.

+For defining what environment variables to set to what path in the produced environment modules file you need to implement the make_module_req_guess method.
+This method will check if a path exists, and if so create an environment variable pointing to it.
+This method should return a dictionary of `{'VARIABLE_NAME': 'directory'}

+If you want to define environment variables not related to a path you will have to implement the make_module_extra method.
+This method needs to return a string to add to the module file after the automatic dependencies and paths are set.

 ## Example EasyBlock
 ```python
 from easybuild.framework.easyconfig import CUSTOM